-The garden of Nanzen-in Temple was created in the Chisen Kaiyu (pond strolling) style representing the late Kamakura period.
-It retains an image of the past and its scenery, surrounded by deep forests, provides an exceptional atmosphere of profound silence.
-It was designated a National Historic Site and Scenic Site in 1923.
+The garden at Nanzen-in Temple is a classic strolling pond garden of the late Kamakura period.
+It retains much of its original appearance and features an exceptional atmosphere of profound tranquility surrounded in deep forestry.
+It was designated a National Historic Site and Place of Scenic Beauty in 1923.

 The garden’s Sogen-chi Pond is said to be patterned after the shape of a dragon.
 On its left rear side, there is a waterfall stone arrangement and inside the pond there is a “”Horai island,”” named after a legendary island in Chinese and Japanese mythology, and also an island in the form of the Chinese character for “”heart”” (心)．

 According to the Great Record of Nanzen-ji Temple (Tenka Nanzenji-ki), a fifteenth century source that records Nanzen-ji Temple’s origins and history, when this garden was created, plants were transplanted there from famous regions of present-day Nara, including cherry trees from Yoshino, maple trees from Tatsuta, and reed plants from Naniwa, present-day Osaka.
 Frogs were also brought from Ide, a town in present-day Kyoto Prefecture, to be released into the garden.
 Descriptions such as these give us a sense of the elegant atmosphere of the past.

 Location: Sakyo-ku, Kyoto